Jayden-software/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal9.md

       <ol>
         <li>idea</li> Data leaks can still occur
         <li>idea</li> Never being 100% safe as of rapid advancements within cyber crime
-        <li>idea</li> Inconsistent updates to certain applications can lead to risks for teh council
+        <li>idea</li> Inconsistent updates to certain applications can lead to risks for the council
       </ol>
     </td>
   </tr>